rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

 0. Expedite flag
 0. Test Sets
 0. Test Case
-0. Change Sets
+0. Changesets
 0. Tags
 0. Dependencies

    > PROTIP: Standardize abbreviations to avoid confusion while making more content in item descriptions.

    PROTIP: <a target="_blank" href="https://quizlet.com/189009605/flashcards/">
    Memorize the acronyms (in parentheses) using my Quizlet of flash cards</a>.